rodtoll/isy-js/README.md

 CHANGELOG
 ---------

+* 0.6.2 - 2018/04/26 - Further linting and migration to JavaScript.
+Include formatted status/property values from ISY as `ISYDevice.currentState_f` (or `ISYDevice.propName_f`).
 * 0.6.1 - 2018/04/24 - Offloaded all constants (except Elk) to `isydefs.json` file.
 Available in code by using `ISYDefs` object or with a reference to the ISY object using `isy.defs` object.
 * 0.6.0 - 2018/04/23 - Update to use XML2JS to parse XML responses into native JS objects.
 Added support for Node Server nodes and advanced properties.
 * 0.5.0 - 2017/10/25 - Limited support resumed.
 Changes from shbatm/isy-js and tenstartups/isy-js have been incorportated.
 Changes include: removal of guardian timer, limited support for programs (executing), read-only support for Insteon Thermostats, bug fixes to support ISY v5 Firmware and Node Servers.